Joe’s trial experience includes:

-Joe has been recognized by Chambers USA for Litigation (Band 3): General Commercial (District of Columbia), 2010, 2011, 2012, 2013 and 2014.
+Joe has been recognized by Chambers USA for Litigation (Band 3): General Commercial (District of Columbia), 2010, 2011, 2012, 2013, 2014, 2015, and 2016.
 Chambers USA has described him as “meticulous in meeting client expectations” (2010), and as “very responsive, innovative, and tactical in his strategy” (2011).
-Chambers USA2012 noted that Joe “consistently provides practical and workable advice where there is a risk of litigation and resolves disputes quickly and efficiently when it is possible to do so.”
-Further, he is “an experienced litigator who is able to represent a company’s interests while also remaining sensitive to business factors and resolutions.”
-According to Chambers USA2013, Joe is “hard-working, insightful, organized and very good at executing a strategy.”
-A “highly regarded” litigator who has been “lauded by clients for being ‘extremely attentive, approachable and thorough’” (Chambers USA 2014), Joe has also been “praised by clients for his ability to ‘take the time to understand our business and our interests’” (Chambers USA 2013).
+Chambers USA 2012 noted that Joe “consistently provides practical and workable advice where there is a risk of litigation and resolves disputes quickly and efficiently when it is possible to do so.”
+Further, he is “able to represent a company’s interests while also remaining sensitive to business factors and resolutions.”
+According to Chambers USA 2013, Joe is “hard-working, insightful, organized and very good at executing a strategy.”
+“Lauded by clients for being ‘extremely attentive, approachable and thorough’” (Chambers USA 2014), Joe has also been “praised by clients for his ability to ‘take the time to understand our business and our interests’” (2013).
+Chambers USA 2015 observed that Joe is “applauded for his skill in ‘making the litigation process manageable and human.’”
+Further, “[c]lients hold him in high regard, noting that he is ‘a winner and is very personable.’”

 Prior to entering private practice, Joe clerked first for the Hon.
 Phil M. McNagny, Jr., of the US District Court for the Northern District of Indiana, and then for the Hon.
 Paul C. Weick, of the US Court of Appeals for the Sixth Circuit.
 He practiced on Wall Street before moving to Washington.